Civic Driven Change

 While our focus as a development organisation has been first and foremost to work on the ground for bringing positive change in the lives of the less privileged children and families, we have been making equal efforts to sustain this change, by sensitising and engaging the privileged masses towards their social responsibility.

-Mess Charitable Trust has always looked upon its own role as that of a catalyst, a means of setting in motion and accelerating the process of development.
+Mess Society has always looked upon its own role as that of a catalyst, a means of setting in motion and accelerating the process of development.
 But the true potential for bringing real, long lasting change, lies with the civil trust.
-Not remaining restricted to the community, and with the aim of achieving sustainable development in a wider social context, Mess Charitable Trust has adopted the principle of Civic Driven Change, making the civil trust an active partner in all its welfare initiatives.
+Not remaining restricted to the community, and with the aim of achieving sustainable development in a wider social context, Mess Society has adopted the principle of Civic Driven Change, making the civil trust an active partner in all its welfare initiatives.

-As a step towards this, Mess Charitable Trust takes a multi-stakeholder approach, where it partners with indigenous community based organisations, international development organisations, local government and civic bodies, corporate, institutions, schools, media, communities and individuals, to exchange knowledge, combine resources and promote the ideal of shared growth.
+As a step towards this, Mess Society takes a multi-stakeholder approach, where it partners with indigenous community based organisations, international development organisations, local government and civic bodies, corporate, institutions, schools, media, communities and individuals, to exchange knowledge, combine resources and promote the ideal of shared growth.